Receiver Vs Amplifier: Understanding The Differences And Similarities

 In some cases, the issue may be with the speakers themselves.
 Check for any physical damage or obstructions that may be affecting the sound.
 Additionally, consider the positioning of the speakers and ensure that they are properly placed for optimal sound projection.

-If none of these troubleshooting steps resolve the issue, it may be necessary to consult a professional or contact the manufacturer for further assistance.
+If none of these steps resolve the issue, it may be necessary to consult a professional or contact the manufacturer for further assistance.

 Overheating and Protection Modes